Tall Ships

 Shipping

-Henry Morgan's ship
+Henry Morgan privateer ship

-Returning to Maracaibo, Morgan found three Spanish ships waiting at the inlet to the Caribbean.
+Returning to Maracaibo, Morgan found three Spanish ships waiting.
 These war galleons -- the 40 gun flagship Magdalena, the 30 gun Luis, and the 24 gun La Marquesa -- far outclassed anything Morgan had in his motley collection of sloops and converted merchantmen.
 Furthermore, behind the galleons, the Spaniards had fortified an island in the narrowest stretch of the inlet with cannon and infantry.
-Maracaibo's governor Del Campo offered to let Morgan go provided the privateers turn over the loot they had taken from the area.
-He gave Morgan and his men two days to decide their fate.
-The buccaneers decided to fight.|
+Maracaibo's governor Del Campo offered to let Morgan go if the privateers turn over the loot they had taken from the area.
+He gave Morgan two days to decide.

 Meanwhile the captain of the Luis had ineptly run his ship aground in the narrow waters by the inlet, and she too began to sink.
 Morgan focused his attention on the La Marquesa, which was soon surrounded by his ships and boarded.
-After a short, bloody fight she was in English hands.
+After a short bloody fight she was in English hands.

 Because the sack of Panama violated a peace treaty between England and Spain, Morgan was arrested and conducted to England in 1672.
 He was able to prove he had no knowledge of the treaty.
 As relations with Spain quickly deteriorated, in 1674 King Charles II knighted Morgan and sent him out again as deputy governor of Jamaica where he lived as a wealthy and respected planter until his death in 1688.